learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 ...
 ```

-On and on.
-It is _a lot_ to go through, and it can also look pretty messy and
+And on, and on.
+It is _a lot_ to go through, and it can also look pretty messy
-difficult to read.
+and difficult to read.
 But don't worry!
 Beautiful Soup will help us parse this.
- What we're looking at here is all of the HTML that makes up the web page found at
+What we're looking at here is all of the HTML that makes up the web page found
-[www.flatironschool.com][].
-The massive lines above are actually a snapshot of
+at [www.flatironschool.com][].
+The massive lines above are actually a snapshot
-that HTML converted into a structure of nested nodes by Beautiful Soup.
+of that HTML converted into a structure of nested nodes by Beautiful Soup.

 [www.flatironschool.com]: http://flatironschool.com/